JES Jewelers

 The term jump describes a ring and/or component that has been pressed instead of soldered shut, therefore having a seam a "jump".
 Though not as strong as if soldered, it can usually endure normal wear.

-This was a important option to have especially in our "stackable rings" as one of our clients deals with arthritis and sometimes their fingers swell and they can't enjoy jewelry otherwise, as this means that the ring can open up a bit to allow it to flex with swelling.
+This was an important option for us to think about especially in our "stackable rings" as a number of our customers deal with arthritis and sometimes their fingers swell and they can't enjoy their jewelry or it becomes stuck, but with this jump the ring can open up a bit to allow it to flex with swelling.

 My jewelry looks “old”!